smartstore/user-docs/en/user-guide/content-management/smartstore-cms-page-builder/things-to-know/for-developers.md

 Acts as a controller and is responsible for loading, saving and rendering the block.
 Override the *Load* and *Save* methods here and, if necessary, the *RenderCore*, and *GetRoute* methods if you want to use a different story template.

-> [!INFO]
+{% hint style="info" %}
-> Note: You can also use the SampleBlock in the DevTools plugin as a guide here.
+Note: You can also use the SampleBlock in the DevTools plugin as a guide here.
+{% endhint %}